Final Round Case Interview Prep 2026: Partner-Level Guide and Story Portfolio

 McKinsey Final Round

-- McKinsey explicitly tells candidates not to repeat stories used in round one.
+- McKinsey explicitly tells candidates not to repeat stories used in round one, so the partner has likely seen notes on what you discussed earlier.

-- The case component may be shorter (30-35 minutes) to accommodate the longer PEI.
+- The case component may be shorter (30 to 35 minutes) to accommodate the longer PEI.

 BCG Final Round

-- BCG final rounds tend to be more conversational case discussions than scripted exercises.
+- BCG final rounds tend to be more conversational case discussions than scripted exercises, with the candidate given more room to lead.

-- Partners frequently interrupt mid-case to ask "why did you go down that path?" — testing real-time reasoning, not memorized structure.
+- Partners frequently interrupt mid-case to ask "why did you go down that path?" to test real-time reasoning, not memorized structure.

 - BCG's final round behavioral questions probe entrepreneurial impact and business ownership: they want evidence you think like an owner, not just an analyst.

-- Cases may include more quantitative complexity than McKinsey final rounds — BCG's data-heavy culture persists through to partners.
+- Cases may include more quantitative complexity than McKinsey final rounds, as BCG's data-heavy culture persists through to partners.

 Bain Final Round